apalania/python2018/README.md

 # python2018
-Projects in the Python Programming class 2018
+Projects in the Python Programming class (2018), School of Chemical and BioTechnology, SASTRA Deemed University, INDIA.

-All codes are copyright student authors noted in the respective project folders.
+Copyright Ashok Palaniappan and respective student authors.